What Works Better To Boost Nitric Oxide, Arginine, Citrulline or Beets?

 Many studies have suggested that taking both supplements together may be more effective at increasing nitric oxide levels in the body.

-One study that has shown promise for citrulline and human health is a 2017 meta-analysis published in the Journal of the International Society of Sports Nutrition.
+One study that has shown promise for citrulline and human health is a 2017 study published in the Journal of the International Society of Sports Nutrition.
 The study found that citrulline supplementation was effective at improving exercise performance and reducing muscle soreness, with no reported adverse effects.

 Boost Nitric Oxide With Beetroot